Stevens Vaughn: Early life and Artistic Practice

 Stevens Vaughn grew up on a cattle farm in Fairmont, Minnesota.
 In 1978, he was sent by the Peace Corps to the Philippines to work with tropical agriculture, beginning a life long relationship with anthropology and Asian art, history and mythology.

-Vaughn established a career as designer and sculptor in Asia and other parts of the world, opening studios in Taiwan, Sri Lanka, Mexico, Japan and China.
-During his 9 years based in Japan, he was influenced by Ma (negative space) and Shibui aesthetics as part of a non-dualistic conception of the world.
+Vaughn established a career as a designer and sculptor in Asia and other parts of the world, opening studios in Taiwan, China; Sri Lanka; Mexico; Japan; and mainland China.During his 9 years based in Japan, he was influenced by Ma (negative space) and Shibui aesthetics as part of a non-dualistic conception of the world.

 His art encourages dialogue, as he combines traditional media and techniques with ideas of contemporary human interactivity.
 His throw and drip water ink paintings are simultaneously performance events that highlight the flexibility inherent in raw creative materials that exist as part of a universe of natural forces.
 He has sculpted Guanyin heads in Red Star army uniforms in traditional Jingdezhen porcelain, and has established through particular works contemporary lines of descent from mythologies and ancient thought systems.

 Part of his artistic approach can be described by referring to ideas of “playfulness” in context of the Northern Song and Tang Dynasty artistic construct called Yi Pin (逸品).
 Yi Pin is a holistic Daoist art and life philosophy Vaughn blended into his life as a ceramicist and performance painter in the time he was resident on the historical island of Gulangyu.
-Today, he creates in his studios in Dehua, Fujian, China, and Valparaiso, Chile.
+Today, he creates in his studios in Dehua, Fujian, China, and Valparaíso, Chile.
 During Vaughn's years in Asia and Scandinavia, he was deeply influenced by Gutai and Fluxus ideas of spontaneity and collaborative experimentation.

 In addition to his own art, he works collaboratively on specialized production techniques, most notably in his 14 year long collaboration with artist Bjørn Nørgaard (Denmark) as an advisor for the construction of the crystal sarcophagus for Margrethe II of Denmark and his Royal Highness, the Prince Consort.

 His painting technique uses instability of water-based paint mediums to create images sensitive to the vibrancy and force of the world in interaction with sensory experience.
 His performance painting has been described as “a calligraphy of water.”.

 "You are the center of your world", Dragon Throne.